-Restatements restated, copied from officially provided definitions, or are inaccurate definitions are accurate definitions are comprehensive, accurate, and personally rendered level is achieved, plus: Restatement of definitions provides insights into the meaning that are not apparent in the officially provided definitions that are theoretically informed.
-Philosophica 1 Foundations & Dispositions Candidate's final product does not effectively address a view of each one of the following (any that are missing are grounds for insufficient rating): o the meaning of education o the purpose of school, o the role of the teacher o cultural competence o students with learning challenges Candidate's final product effectively describes their view of each of the following: o the meaning of education the purpose of school, the role of the teacher cultural competence students with learning challenges Basic level is achieved, plus: The final product accurately refers to known educational philosophies/approaches / theories/theorists to frame and support their views AND portrays growth in dispositions central to becoming a caring professional teacher.
+Philosophical Foundations & Dispositions Candidate's final product does not effectively address a view of each one of the following (any that are missing are grounds for insufficient rating): o the meaning of education the purpose of school, the role of the teacher cultural competence students with learning challenges Candidate's final product effectively describes their view of each of the following: o the meaning of education the purpose of school, the role of the teacher cultural competence students with learning challenges Basic level is achieved, plus: The final product accurately refers to known educational philosophies/approaches/ theories/theorists to frame and support their views AND portrays growth in dispositions central to becoming a caring professional teacher.
 Proficient level is achieved, plus: The final product is theoretically sophisticated in its application of educational philosophy and psychology to support views and provide critiques of competing views.